Evaluating few shot and Contrastive learning Methods for Code Clone Detection: Methodology

+Code clone detection is considered differently in various studies, either as a binary classification or a retrieval-based CCD.
+Therefore, we study both approaches in our work.
+We conduct experiments for binary classification CCD for all three scenarios.
+But, based on the obtained results, and to reduce unnecessary calculations, we decided to pursue the retrieval-based CCD only for the third scenario, in which we assess the ability of the models for unseen problems and languages.

-\textbf{Binary Classification Task:} In this task, the label of code fragments $C_i$ and $C_j$ is 1 if they are regarded as code clones and 0 otherwise.
-Accordingly, $n$ code samples in the training set can be denoted by $T = \{ (C_i, C_j, y_{i,j}) | i, j \in n, i \neq j \}$.
+\textbf{Binary Classification CCD:} In this task, the label of code fragments $C_i$ and $C_j$ is $1$ if they are regarded as code clones and $0$ otherwise.
+Accordingly, $n$ code samples in the training set can be denoted by $T = \{ (C_i, C_j, y_{i,j}) | i, j \in n, i \neq j \}$, in which $y_{i,j}$ is $1$ for clone pairs and $0$ otherwise.
 A code clone detection algorithm based on deep learning aims to find a function $\Phi$ to compare the representation of two code fragments and assign a label to each pair based on their similarity.
 In most deep learning models, the cosine similarity $s_{i,j}$ is used to compare the embeddings of code samples.
 The equation to calculate this metric for two code fragments is as follows: